 20 yards behind.
 We started to play this when Wilko Johnson was very ill, and we thought we would have it ready as a tribute.
 Thankfully people don’t have to die before you can tribute them!
 We slowed this down to a shuffle and it works well with a bit of distortion.

-As the CD versions of these albums have sold out, we decided to put some of the tracks available as download EPs from Bandcamp. https://kingbiscuitboys.bandcamp.com/
+As the CD versions of our first two albums have sold out, we decided to put some of the tracks available as download EPs from Bandcamp. https://kingbiscuitboys.bandcamp.com/

 2016 album 'Got my eyes on you'.
 (SOLD OUT)